malriy/UEProject/README.md

 ### Objectives
 - Navigate through challenging platforms and puzzles.
-- Use intentional "death" mechanics or bugs to solve puzzles and progress.
+- Use intentional "death" mechanics to hit checkpoint or buttons to proceed.
+- Use collision bugs with the checkpoint to explore another layer of the levels.
 - Reach the end of each level to advance to the next.

 ## Screenshots